 Parenting can be difficult, with upwards of 90% of teens now play video games in some form, so it’s important to understand how video games affect your child to ensure you’re informed and armed with the right information to steer them in right direction while they’re still young – I mean after all 9 hours of straight gameplay for an 8 year old (let alone at 16) can’t be good for them, right?

 In fact the more you restrict kids from something the more they might binge on it later when they have unrestricted access and availability to gaming.
 That’s why it is better setting some boundaries but still allowing some freedom and access – i.e. a balanced approach.

 Negatives effects and Benefits of kids playing video games

-But an Oxford University pediatric study by Andrew Przybylski, a behavioral scientist, has found that once children start spending 3 more more hours in front of their favourite gaming device, it begins to take a toll on their mood and behavior.
+But an Oxford University pediatric study by Andrew Przybylski, a behavioral scientist, has found that once children start spending 3 more hours in front of their favorite gaming device, it begins to take a toll on their mood and behavior.
 The research found children playing that much every day are more likely to be less happy than non-gamers, as well as more likely to have problems with hyperactivity, attention and relating to their peers.
-This is particularly true for pro-longed game play over weeks and weeks as a habitual pattern.
+This is particularly true for pro-longed gameplay over weeks and weeks as a habitual pattern.

 Although there certainly are negatives to video games, particularly when kids indulge, in reality when done in moderation and with guidance, playing video games can have positive benefits too.
 A study on the effects on kids playing Mario Kart, that asked 23 adults with an average age of 25 to play “Super Mario 64” for 30 minutes a day over two months, showed that it increased brain plasticity and spatial recognition.